PolideaInternal/airflow-breeze-gcp-extension/README.setup.md

 ## Setting up the workspace

-When you run the environment for the first time it will attempt to automatically create a workspace directory for you (the default name of workspace is "default").
+When you run the environment for the first time it will attempt to automatically create a workspace directory for you in the "workspaces" folder.
-This workspace is sub-directory of the main `airflow-breeze` project.
+The default name of workspace is "default" if you don't specify any.
 You can have several different workspaces and switch between them in case you work on several different GCP projects or several different branches.

 Note!
-We always refer to workspace with it's name which is relative to main airflow-breeze directory.
-Do not refer to workspace fia full path.
+We always refer to workspace with it's name which is relative to main `airflow-breeze/workspaces` directory.
+Do not refer to workspace usingfull path.

 ## Checking out the repositories